-1 Shut down your PowerBook.
-Disconnect the power adapter, phone cord, and any other cables connected to the PowerBook to prevent damaging the computer.

-2 Turn over the PowerBook and locate the battery latch.
-Use a coin to turn the latch one quarter turn clockwise to unlock the battery, and gently remove it.
+- 1 Shut down your PowerBook.
+Disconnect the power adapter, phone cord, and any other cables connected to the PowerBook to prevent damaging the computer. - 2 Turn over the PowerBook and locate the battery latches.
+Slide both latches up to unlock the battery, and gently remove it.